AJ23233/Generate_Documents/README.md

 4. upload the template and data to download the documents

 <br>
-Just like we know **"Every coin has 2 sides"** this project also has some advantages and disadvantages which are also highlighted below
+Just like we know **"Every coin has 2 sides"** this project also has some advantages and disadvantages which are highlighted below

 ### Advantages :